Categories

 It is the cup of water you force yourself to drink.

-The breath you take that’s one beat longer
+The breaths you take which are much longer

 It is speaking gently to the self you